Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 * On the "New report" screen, tap the "Save draft" button to save the report as a draft.
     * A toast message confirmation will be displayed, and you can continue working on the report without being redirected to the Draft tab.
-* If you try to exit a report without saving, a snackbar will appear to ask if you are sure to exit without saving the report.
+* If you try to exit a report without saving, a snackbar will appear to confirm you are sure to exit without saving the report.
 * In the Draft tab, you can view and manage draft reports.
 Open a draft report to finalize it and send it.
 * You can delete a draft report by going to More > Delete or by entering the report and tapping the Delete button.